 Colin, a Newbridge local, is one of two Creative Assistants at Kildare Youth Theatre.
-He has been a member of Crooked House for the past four years, and has performed in a number of their productions including Macbeth, Hamlet, and The Act of Oblivion.
+He has been a member of Crooked House for the past four years, and has performed in a number of their productions including Macbeth, Hamlet, and our current series, The Act of Oblivion.
 Colin studies Applied Maths in UCD and has done some work with UCD Dramsoc, including acting, directing, sound design and working on the committee.

 Colin, alongside Lauren Kelly, are our unique Creative Assistants, who aim to provide a safe and welcoming atmosphere in the Crooked House Space.
 Colin is a person who younger members can come to if need be.
 Colin and Lauren are also involved in the organisation of social events in Crooked House, such as Open Mic nights.

 He is here to have fun, and to make sure others are having fun :)